 It is considered the “base” salary because other components of the salary package depend on this number.
-It’s the base.

 2. Target Bonus

 20%.
-This is a percentage of your base salary.
+This is a percentage of our base salary.
 That means a higher base salary will yield a higher bonus at the end of the year.

 Using Bonuses as Incentive

 All of this is under the assumption that the company is performing well.
 If the company is declining rapidly, that bonus may also be declining.
-If the company ends up having a great year, your bonus check could be huge!
+If the company ends up having a great year, our bonus check could be huge!

 3. RSUs (Restricted Stock Units)

-Generally, your company will offer you
+Generally, a company will offer

 n number of shares at some pricepoint over the course of

-Suppose you are offered 1,000 RSUs, which means that you will get 1,000 company shares upon hire.
-If the share price at the time is $100, it doesn’t mean that you automatically get $100K… as great as that sounds.
+1,000 company shares upon hire.
+If the share price at the time is

-This can be explained by the “Restricted” in Restricted Stock Units.
+This can be explained by the “restricted” in Restricted Stock Units.
 The restriction lies in the vesting period.

 What is Vesting?

-20% of our RSU shares are vested.
-You have full ownership.
-You can do whatever you’d like with them (sell them, short them, let them sit, etc.).
+20% of our RSU shares are “vested”.
+We have full ownership.
+We can do whatever we’d like with them (sell them, let them sit, etc.).

 $100.
-By the time you vest, the price of those shares could have skyrocketed.
-This also provides incentive for employees to work hard towards profitability.
+By the time we vest, the price of those shares could have skyrocketed.
+Like bonuses, this provides incentive for employees to work towards profitability.